ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

     -   [ ] Update the documentation
     ```

--   To activate/deactivate items, just click on them; there is no need to modify the Markdown.
+-   To activate/deactivate items, just click on them without manually editing the Markdown source.

 # Checklists